SimonYip22/AI-Symptom-Checker/README.md

 # AI-Symptom-Checker
-Rule-based healthcare symptom checker in Python — educational demo for portfolio
+A rule-based AI symptom checker for common medical conditions.
+Maps layman symptom inputs to clinically accurate terms using Python.
+Educational demo for portfolio